ChrisSuess/Project-Xbow/README.md

-# Project-Xbow
+**Crossbow** is an EPSRC-funded project to develop software that makes it easier for Biomolecular Simulation scientists to use
-A computional chemistry cloud based project.
+Cloud computing resources.

-This rep contains two linked packages: [xbow](https://github.com/ChrisSuess/Project-Xbow/tree/devel/xbow) and [xbowflow](https://github.com/ChrisSuess/Project-Xbow/tree/devel/xbowflow).
+This repository contains two linked packages: [xbow](https://github.com/ChrisSuess/Project-Xbow/tree/devel/xbow) and [xbowflow](https://github.com/ChrisSuess/Project-Xbow/tree/devel/xbowflow).

-Xbow is concerned with the creation and management of cloud-based computational clusters
+**Xbow** provides tools that enable a computational scientist with little experience of cloud computing to launch a personal, tailored, compute cluster in the cloud, and to run simple jobs on it (e.g. molecular dynamics simulations) directly from their local workstation/laptop.

-Xbowflow is concerned with dask-based workflows that you can run on xbow clusters
+**Xbowflow** provides tools that allows more experienced biomolecular simulation scientists to create custom workflows that run complex large-scale calculations across an **xbow** cluster.